Underage Drinking

 Since 2006, Rushford has received grants from the Department of Mental Health and Addiction Services to organize community coalitions in Middletown and Meriden utilizing SAMHSA’s (Substance Abuse and Mental Health Services Administration) Strategic Prevention Framework (SPF) process.
 Rushford staff is working with community leaders in both communities to build effective collaborations that address the causal factors of underage drinking and to develop environmental strategies aimed at educating parents, caregivers and youth on the risks and consequences of underage drinking.

-For a document list of members of the Middletown Substance Abuse Prevention Council, please click here.
-For more information please contact Felicia Goodwine-Vaughters at 860.852.1080 or by email.
+For a document list of members of the Middletown Prevention Coalition (MPC), please click here.
+For more information please contact Megan Albanese at 203.268.6800 or by email.

 Success achieved in Meriden in reducing underage drinking led to receiving a $625,000 federal Drug Free Communities grant to continue to address youth alcohol use as well as youth marijuana and prescription drug misuse.
 For the Meriden Healthy Youth Coalition document, please click here.
-For more information please contact Krystle Blake at 203.268.6800 or by email.
+For more information please contact Megan Albanese at 203.268.6800 or by email.

 The Problem of Underage Drinking in Connecticut